eForms Logo

 Louisiana General Warranty Deed Form

-A Louisiana general warranty deed is used to transfer property in Louisiana from one person (the seller) to another (the buyer).
-The warranty deed guarantees that the property is free from any other claims or interests against the title.
-However, the buyer should still complete a thorough title or property search in order to double-check whether or not the seller has a clean title to the property.
+A Louisiana general warranty deed is used to transfer property from a seller to a buyer.
+The deed guarantees that the property is free from any other claims or interests against the title.
+However, the buyer should still complete a thorough title or property search to confirm that the title is clean.

 Recording the Deed